 Abstract

-Mental accounting, the internal categorization system individuals adopt to manage their financial activities, makes people prone to irrational decision-making.
-In Replication Registered Report with an American online Amazon Mechanical Turk sample using CloudResearch (N = 1007), we attempted a replication of 17 problems reviewed in Thaler (1999) on the topic of mental accounting.
-We concluded a mostly successful replication: Out of the 17 problems, we found empirical support for 12, mixed empirical support for 3, and no empirical support for 2.
-Extending the replication, we provided an initial test of four predictions that were described in Thaler’s (1999) paper, for which we found empirical support for 2, mixed support for 1, and no support for 1.
-Systematic replications and extensions of review articles using a single data collection are a promising direction in revisiting seminal findings, mapping and examining untested assumptions and predictions, comparing different designs and effects, and identifying possible links, gaps, and future directions.
-Materials, dataset, and analysis code were made available on the OSF: https://osf.io/v7fbj/
+Mental accounting, the internal categorization system individuals adopt to manage their financial activities, may result in suboptimal decisions or decision-making not aligned with one’s own goals.
+In a Registered Report with an online U.S. sample recruited from Amazon Mechanical Turk using CloudResearch, we conducted a replication of 17 classic problems reviewed in Thaler (1999) (N = ~500 per problem; overall: N = 1007).
+We concluded a mostly successful replication: out of the 17 problems, we found empirical support for 11, mixed empirical support for 3, and no empirical support for 3.
+Extending the replication, we provided an initial test of four untested predictions described in Thaler (1999), of which we found empirical support for 2, mixed support for 1, and no support for 1.
+Materials, data, and analysis code are available on: https://osf.io/v7fbj/

-Keywords: Mental accounting, bias, judgment and decision making, registered report, replication
+Keywords: Mental accounting; bias; judgment and decision making; registered report; replication

 PCIRR-Study Design Table